OpenLane-V2: A Topology Reasoning Benchmark for Unified 3D HD Mapping: Introduction

 \section{Introduction}

-In recent years, the availability of public large-scale datasets and benchmarks has greatly facilitated research on autonomous driving.
+In recent years, the availability of large-scale datasets and benchmarks has greatly facilitated research on autonomous driving.
 A critical aspect would be understanding the complex driving environment, which is the prerequisite for reasonable decisions.
-Many datasets~\citep{huang2019apolloscape, yan2022once} focus on perceiving visible lanelines to keep vehicles on the right track, while others~\citep{stallkamp2012man, fregin2018driveu, ertler2020mapillary} specify in acquiring traffic information through detecting traffic signals.
+Many datasets~\citep{aly2008real, chen2022opendenselane, huang2019apolloscape,yan2022once,yu2020bdd100k} focus on perceiving visible lanelines to keep vehicles on the right track, while others~\citep{ertler2020mapillary, fregin2018driveu, stallkamp2012man, timofte2014multi, zhu2016traffic} are specified in acquiring traffic information through detecting traffic signals.
 Nevertheless, this separation of tasks represents a limited understanding of the driving scene.
 For instance, when driving into a crossroad without any visible laneline, an autonomous vehicle might wonder which direction to go.
-Also, when it sees a green light and decides to go into the intersection, chaos is unpreventable as the lane it follows is controlled by another red light.
-In this work, we try to build a strong association among traffic elements and lanes, aiming to create a topology of the physical world and thus facilitate decision-making in the downstream tasks.
+Meanwhile, when a vehicle proceeds into an intersection where there is a green light presented, it is still possible that the traffic signal does not control the lane in which the car is driving.
+In this work, we build a strong association among traffic elements and lanes, aiming to create a topology relationship of the physical world and thus facilitate decision-making in the downstream tasks.

-To keep autonomous vehicles driving in the correct position, the concept of lanes is needed to be introduced.
+To keep autonomous vehicles driving in the correct position, the concept of lanes needs to be introduced.
 The perception of lanelines, which are the visible separation of lanes, is well explored.
-Previous datasets~\citep{aly2008real, lee2017vpgnet, huang2019apolloscape, yu2020bdd100k} annotate lanelines on images in the perspective view (PV).
+Previous datasets~\citep{aly2008real, huang2019apolloscape, lee2017vpgnet, yu2020bdd100k} annotate lanelines on images in the perspective view.
 Such a 2D representation is insufficient to fulfill real-world requirements.
-It would lead to improper action decisions in the planning and control module in challenging scenarios, \textit{e.g.}, uphill/downhill, bump, and crush turn.
-Recent works~\citep{chen2022opendenselane, yan2022once} define lanelines in the 3D space but still limit the labeling range within the front view image.
-Besides, serving as separations of neighboring lanes, the visible lanelines might not benefit downstream tasks directly.
-In common circumstances, vehicles follow the center of lanes, \textit{i.e.}, lane centerlines, to drive on the road.
-To generate this type of invisible and conceptual trajectories, post-processing techniques can be applied.
-But when it comes to an absence of lanelines, such as at a crossroad where there is usually no marking, the desired trajectory remains empty and vehicles do not have any guidance to refer to.
+When projecting 2D laneline into bird's-eye-view (BEV) space, lane direction would diverge/converge if the height dimension is ignored, leading to improper action decisions in the planning and control module in challenging scenarios.
+Recent works~\citep{chen2022persformer, chen2022opendenselane, yan2022once} define lanelines in the 3D space but still limit the labeling range within the front-view image.